 When it comes to buying bed linen, it is certainly confusing.
 There are an abundance of marketing terms used and hugely varying prices.

-We all know that pure cotton is the first step towards good bed sheets.
+We all know that natural fibres, most likely cotton, is the first step towards good bed sheets.
 But how do you tell great bed linen from good bed linen?
 “High thread count & Egyptian cotton!”

 ...unfortunately, it's not this simple.

 Below are the factors to consider when choosing bed linen, and why.